skaderli/WaveBreaking/README.rst

 * The package is still under construction and therefore, major errors could occur.
 * Free software: MIT license
-* Further documentation about the implemented methods can be found `here <https://occrdata.unibe.ch/students/theses/msc/406.pdf>`_
+* Further documentation about the implemented methods can be found in my `master thesis <https://occrdata.unibe.ch/students/theses/msc/406.pdf>`_

 Installation
 --------